cython/cython/src/quickstart/cythonize.rst

 ------------------------------

-Because static typing is often the key to large speed gains, beginners often have a tendency to type everything in site.
+Because static typing is often the key to large speed gains, beginners often have a tendency to type everything in sight.
 This cuts down on both readability and flexibility.
 On the other hand, it is easy to kill performance by forgetting to type a critical loop variable.
 Two essential tools to help with this task are profiling and annotation.